ateeti/MAAE/Homework2.md

 ![image](https://user-images.githubusercontent.com/20382285/197357987-2836a428-f46e-4fb8-a457-f150ea291127.png)

-i . estimate the differential when $educ = 12.5$.
+i . estimate the gender differential when $educ = 12.5$.
 Compare this with the estimated differential when $educ = 0$

 -